dbarrosop/sir/docs/use_cases/sdcdn.rst

 * How much throughput they need.
 * From where you can deliver your content to those networks.

-This aggregated data could be sent to hadoop:
+This aggregated data could be sent to hadoop to decide things like from which POP to serve your content to your users:

 .. image:: sdcdn.png
     :align: center
     :alt: sdcdn

-You could also add data from other sources.
-Things like:
+You could also add metrics from other sources.
+Metrics like:

 * Cost of each link.
 * Latency.